 Motif: An element which recurs in a literary work, or across literary works.

 Narrator: The personage who 'tells' the story in a narrative work.
 Like the persona, the narrator should not be confused with the author.
 It may also be useful for you to think about the difference between narrative, narration and the narrator.
-(In addition to the entry on point of view below, see also the section on point of view in the notes to lecture 11 of my Literary Stylistics and Linguistic Analysis of Literature modules; for a more detailed treatment, see the chapter on the Narrator in my Narrative Theory web-book).
+(In addition to the entry on point of view below, see also the section on point of view in the notes to workshop 11 of my Literary Stylistics module; for a more detailed treatment, see the chapter on the Narrator in my Narrative Theory web-book).

 Novel: A long work of prose fiction.
 The novel as a more realistic literary genre, is sometimes distinguished in academic literary criticism from the romance; but this distinction is not maintained by all literary critics.
 There is more information on the novel in the University of Victoria's electronic list of literary and critical terms.